xValeryx/xValeryx/README.md

 I'm Valeria and I'm currently learning Front-End Web Development.

-- 💻 My skills are: HTML5/CSS, JavaScript, React/Next, Git.
+- 💻 My skills are: HTML5, CSS, JavaScript, React, Next, Git.
 - 🚀 You can find: a lot of exercises, ideas and (work-in-progress) projects.
 - 📫 How to reach me: valeriascandurra07@gmail.com